pints-team/pints/docs/source/transformations.rst

 .. currentmodule:: pints

-:class:`Transform` objects provide methods to transform between different representations of a parameter space; for example from a "model space" where parameters have units and some physical counterpart to a "search space" where parameters are non-dimensionalised and less-recognisable to the modeller but
+:class:`Transformation` objects provide methods to transform between different representations of a parameter space; for example from a "model space" where parameters have units and some physical counterpart to a "search space" where parameters are non-dimensionalised and less-recognisable to the modeller but